Tour South Africa Gardens & Safaris Tour

 Our first stop today is a high one … Table Mountain … what a view.
 ‘The proclamation of this new national park will be a South African ‘gift to the Earth’… Nelson Mandela.
 Table Mountain is part of a World Heritage Site and home to a unique yet endangered plant diversity known as fynbos.

 (Please note that the visit to Table Mountain is weather dependent – we have plenty of days in Cape Town so will go on the best day according to our guide) http://www.tablemountain.net/

 Then on to one of the stunning gardens you will ever see, that of the Kirstenbosch Botanical Gardens.
 Kirstenbosch National Botanical Garden on the slopes of Table mountain, was the first botanical garden ever to be included in a World Heritage Site.
 In 2004 the Cape Floristic Region, including Kirstenbosch, was declared a UNESCO World Heritage Site.
 The beautiful Kirstenbosch gardens cover an area of 528 hectares with 36 hectares of cultivated garden.
 The gardens are a celebration of South African flora – showcasing only indigenous South African plants.
 Fynbos, proteas, cycads and rolling lawns are intermingled with streams and ponds and well-laid out pathways.
 Our private guided tour will just give you a taste of what delights surround you and envelope you as you become one with the garden.
 Time for a bit of shopping too!

-24,478 ZAR Single Supplement (for those wanting their own room)
+Single Supplement 20245 ZAR (for those wanting their own room)

-NOTE Minimum number of 12 tour registrants required for this tour to run, so please do not book your air until you have heard from us that the tour is confirmed.
+Note: Minimum of 10 guests must be registered for this tour to run, so please do not book your air until you are notified that we have reached this.